rupaksalekin2018/rag_system_using_llama_3/README.md

 # Agricultural AI RAG System

 ## Project Overview
-The **Agricultural AI RAG System** leverages LangChain's capabilities to facilitate efficient retrieval-augmented generation (RAG) for agricultural data analysis.
+The **Agricultural AI RAG System** leverages LangChain's capabilities to facilitate efficient retrieval-augmented generation (RAG) for agricultural data analysis using llama 3.
 This system aims to enhance decision-making processes by utilizing state-of-the-art AI models to process and analyze agricultural datasets.
 Any book, database, text file can be used to build the RAG system.
 This project can be a great example.
 This project is done on colab because of GPU support.
 It also be run on local machine.
 For that, set up a virtual enviroment and intall the required libraries.
 Also, remove the "pip install <librabry>" lines should be omitted.
+Ollama also helped to run the saved model and do the interferences for the chatbot.

 ## Features
 - **Embedding-Based Search:** Utilizes LangChain's embeddings to provide accurate information retrieval.